 Note that the motherboards for Intel Pentium 4 and AMD Athlon 64 and the current AMD and Intel processors have what is called an additional ATX 12V Power Connector.
 It is a small square box on the motherboard for a four-pin plug from an ATX12V 2.0 power supply unit.

-Note that some motherboards that run Intel Core 2 Duo and Core 2 Quad processors require the use of 1x12V(8pin) power connector, which not all power supplies provide.
+For example, some motherboards that run Intel Core 2 Duo and Core 2 Quad processors require the use of 1x12V (8pin) power connector, which not all power supplies provide.
 However, not all motherboards require an 8-pin power connector.
 The MSI 945GCM-F motherboard that can run Intel Core 2 Duo processors only uses the additional 1x12V(4pin) power connector.

-You should always read the motherboard's user manual all the way through before you start buying or installing the components in the case.
+Because of specific power requirements of components, such as the processor, you should always read the motherboard's user manual all the way through before you start buying or installing the components in the case.
 The power requirements for the processor and the graphics card(s) will always be made clear in it.
+All of the major motherboard manufacturers provide downloads of their motherboard manuals, which can be read before buying a particular make/model of motherboard.

-Most of the major motherboard manufacturers recommend power supplies suitable for use with a particular model of motherboard.
+The major motherboard manufacturers can recommend power supplies suitable for use with a particular model of motherboard.

 Power supplies are often recommended or ridiculed on computer forums.